-A functioning UL-listed carbon monoxide alarm is installed in the home on every floor with a bedroom and according to manufacturer's specifications.
-IN 1.2 Unit has a permanent label identifying m nake, model and serial number.
-IN 1.14 Unit is installed in a non-hazardous locat structural integrity of the building.
-IN 1.14 es not compromise the Vent connectors entering a masonry chir WH 1.2 mney are properly secured and sealed tig ghtly at the entrance point.
-Entire gas line from meter to appliance is s free of leaks.
+A functioning UL-listed carbon monoxide alarm is installed in the home on every floor with a bedroom and according to the manufacturer's specifications.
+IN 1.2 Unit has a permanent label identifying make, model and serial number.
+IN 1.14 Unit is installed in a non-hazardous loc structural integrity of the building.
+IN 1 . ation maintaining proper clearance and do 14 and IN 1.15 oes not compromise the Vent connectors entering a masonry ch WH 1.2 nimney are properly secured and sealed tig ghtly at the entrance point.
+Entire gas line from meter to appliance is free of leaks.
 IN 1.15 Water heater is strapped on the upper third and lower third of the tank to resist horizontal displacement caused by seismic motion.
-WH 1.0 Water temperature is set no higher than 120°F. WH 1.0 Exhaust flue vent connections are secured with screws and exhaust flue is adequately sloped.
-WH 1.1 and WH 1.2 Unit is installed in accordance with manufacturer's specifications and jurisdictional codes.
-IN 1.14 Print nt Name: Signature: Date:
+WH 1.0 Water temperature is set no higher than 120°F. WH 1.0 Exhaust flue vent connections are secured with screws, and exhaust flue is adequately sloped.
+WH 1.1 and WH 1.2 Unit is installed in accordance with the manufacturer's specifications and jurisdictional codes.
+IN 1.14 Prin t Name: Signature: Date: